avcoder/comp2105-week03/presentationNotes.md

 # Quiz 3

+- you'll be able to answer 5 questions for now, you can do the other 5 later
 - by forcing you to guess something you don't know that's a good form of deep learning

+# 3d val quote

+# 3d

+- so just like previously for 2d you had to know the 4 transforms (scale translate skew rotate)
+- in 3d you have to know (read it)

+# codepen 3d

+- hold paper, y axis is vertical
+- so you must add perspective first

+# codepen perspective 100 to 100 in 3s

+- so here we have 1000px perspective, then 3 seconds later it moves to 100px perspective
+- Q: which one looks closer to you?
+1000px vs 100px?
+- the closer/lower the value, the more closer it seems, the more distorted the effect

+# codepen perspective-origin

+- just like in 2d you had transform-origin, in 3d you have perspective-origin